 This course approaches soccer as a political and cultural phenomenon, examining the ways in which the sport functions as a site for political contestation on local, regional, national, and international scales, examining issues of political economy, race, gender, nationalism, colonialism, and popular culture.
-While Spain will be a key site of this exploration, the course will also explore the politics of soccer elsewhere.
-The course will begin in Madrid and end in Barcelona, but the vast majority of the course will take place in León.
+While Spain will be a key site of this exploration, the course will also explore the politics of soccer elsewhere, most significantly surrounding the 2019 FIFA Women's World Cup taking place in France during the course.
+The course will begin in Paris and end in Barcelona, but the vast majority of the course will take place in León.

 In this community-based learning experience, students will conduct directed research as individuals or in small groups that explores some aspect of the politics of soccer in León itself, bringing the global scale of their analysis in the other classes to bear on the local context.
 The program will include an opportunity for host families and others in León to attend a program where students present these directed research projects to the community.

 Learning goals include:

 Students will become proficient in basic cultural research methods and skills through practice; Students will learn to operationalize broad, theoretical concerns into a small-scale, local research project; Students will learn the nuances of presenting their research findings in an innovative, engaging way to the community in which they conducted the research.
 All of the above will be assessed through the keeping of a research journal that catalogues and reflects on the steps each individual (whether conducting research as an individual or group) undertakes to complete the assigned project, as well as on the individual's or group's final presentation to the León community.